rskelly/flood/README.md

 The default output is a series of integer rasters, one for each elevation, containing the delinated basins.
 The pixel values are the IDs of the original seeds.
-Optionally, basins can be vectorized and output to files or a spatial database, though this step can be time- consuming.
+Optionally, basins can be vectorized and output to files or a spatial database (PostGIS), though this step can be time- consuming.

 Spill points and path geometries can be output to a CSV file (with line geometries represented